Tausif9142/delta-demo/README.md

 # delta-demo
-This is a demo for git & github class
+Hey , This is a Auto Text Effect Animation